Whatiftherapy.com

 Step 1: An intrusive thought or feeling appears

 A sudden thought, image, urge, or sensation shows up (“What if I hurt someone?”
 “What if I’m contaminated?”
 “What if I’m a bad person?”).
+This triggers anxiety, fear, disgust, or doubt.

 Step 2: A compulsion or avoidance reduces the anxiety